Budgeting Tips for Students — Living on Limited Income Without Crashing

 Tip 3 — textbooks and course materials are a separate category

 Set the textbook budget at the start of each term once you have the course list.
-Then optimise it: used copies are typically 40–60% of new prices; rental services (Chegg, Amazon textbook rentals) are 50–70% off; library copies cost nothing if you can plan around availability; older editions of standard textbooks (often the previous edition) are usually fine for non-tested material; and selling or returning books at term-end recovers some of the cost.
+Then optimise it: used copies are 40–60% of new prices; rental services (Chegg, Amazon textbook rentals) are 50–70% off; library copies cost nothing if you can plan around availability; older editions of standard textbooks (often the previous edition) are fine for non-tested material; and selling or returning books at term-end recovers some of the cost.

 Tip 4 — track where money actually goes for one month